ahwinkelman/Group-4-Final/README.md

 Yes, the model predicts with a 94.9% accuracy level that our proposed Thai-Indian fusion restaurant will achieve a 4-star rating or higher.

 ### Dashboard
-We have two options for our dashboard currently.
+We are using both JavaScript and Tableau for our dashboard.
+The JavaScript will serve as the information and starter page for our dashboard.
+There will be a link on the page that connects to the Tableau site.
+The Tableau Story will have the graphs and visualizations for our data.

 The tools we are using are:
 - html
 - tableau